demetcaliskan/demetcaliskan/README.md

 </h4>

 - 🎓 I'm currently studying Computer Engineering at Mef University.
-- 🚀 I’m currently learning Frontend Development with React.
+- 🚀 I’m currently working as a Frontend Web Developer in Aposto.
 - 🎃 I have worked as a SEO & ASO Analyst in the past year.

 ### Contact with me via these platforms!